WeDemCowards/BAND/readme.md

 lenny:nascar
 ```

-### 2. SSH
+### 2. Packages
 - Install openssh-server
+- Install ufw

+### 3. Testing
+- enable ufw, set sensible defaults if you want.
 - Start SSH service.
 No need to change config.
-- Install ufw enable, set sensible defaults if you want.
+- Launch a brute force attack with and without BAND enabled.